Murder of Sophie Lancaster

 The murder of Sophie Lancaster occurred in England in August 2007.
-The victim and her boyfriend, Robert Maltby, were attacked by a group of teenage boys while walking through Stubbylee Park in Bacup, Rossendale, Lancashire, on 11 August 2007.
-As a result of the severe head injuries Lancaster sustained in the attack, she went into a coma from which she never regained consciousness, and died of her injuries thirteen days later.
+The victim and her boyfriend, Robert Maltby, were attacked by a group of teenage boys in Stubbylee Park in Bacup, Lancashire on 11 August 2007.
+As a result of the severe head injuries Lancaster sustained in the attack, she went into a coma from which she never regained consciousness.
+She died of her injuries thirteen days later.
 The police said the attack may have been linked to the couple wearing gothic fashion and being members of the goth subculture.

 Five teenage boys were later arrested and charged with murder.
-Two of them, Ryan Herbert and Brendon Harris were convicted of murder and sentenced to life imprisonment.
-The other three were convicted and jailed for grievous bodily harm.
-A memorial fund was established in Lancaster's name, and numerous events have paid tribute to her locally, nationally and internationally.
-Plays, films, art and books have covered the issues surrounding the murder.
+Two of them, Ryan Herbert and Brendan Harris, were convicted of the murder of Lancaster and sentenced to life imprisonment.
+The other three were convicted and jailed for grievous bodily harm against Maltby.
+A charity, The Sophie Lancaster Foundation, was established in Lancaster's name after her death.
+Numerous events have paid tribute to her locally, nationally and internationally.
+Plays, films, art and books have covered the issues surrounding the attack.

 Background

+Sophie Lancaster

-Sophie Lancaster (born 26 November 1986) was a former pupil at Bacup and Rawtenstall Grammar School and Haslingden High School, and a gap year student planning to attend Accrington and Rossendale College to do an English degree.
-She had been dating Robert Maltby, a 21-year-old art student from Manchester, for three years, and they both had a long-standing attachment to the goth subculture.
-The couple's family described them as "Goths", and said: "They're both intelligent, sensitive kids.
-They're not the sort of people to get in trouble, but they have had problems in the past because they stand out".
+Sophie Louise Lancaster (born 26 November 1986) grew up in Haslingden and attended Stonefold Primary School and Haslingden High School.
+She was on a gap year and planned to attend Accrington and Rossendale College to do an English degree.
+She had hoped to become either a journalist or a youth worker.
+Lancaster had been in a relationship with Robert Maltby, a 21-year-old art student from Bacup, for around two years.
+They had been living together on King Street in Bacup for around six months.
+Both had a long-standing attachment to the goth subculture.
+The couple's families described them as "Goths", and said: "They're both intelligent, sensitive kids.
+They're not the sort of people to get in trouble, but they have had problems in the past because they stand out."

+Brendan Harris and Ryan Herbert

+Brendan Desmond Harris was 15 and Ryan Stephen Herbert (born 3 December 1991) was 16 at the time of the attack.
+Harris had attended Whitworth Community High School and The Valley Leadership Academy in Bacup.
+Herbert had attended All Saints' Catholic High School in Rawtenstall.
+Both boys regularly smoked cannabis.
+Four months prior to the attack on Lancaster and Maltby, both boys had received a conviction for assaulting and stamping on a 16 year old boy in Stubbylee Park.
+Harris and Herbert, along with Joseph Hulme, Daniel Hulme and Daniel Mallett, were thought to be members of a gang called the "Bacup Terror Group".